miaWallace0618/DGA_Detection/README.md

 3. Under **KEY** section, select **File** from the dropdown list and type **file** in the textbox.
 4. Click **Choose File** button and upload your unseen data as a .txt file.
 ![Postman Sample](Images/PostmanSample.png "Sample Postman Input")
 5. Your .txt file should formatted to have one URL in each line.
 Each URL should contain domain information and TLD information.
+There shouldn't be 'ctl-A' delimiter at the end of each line.
 Sample input data are shown below:
 ![Input Sample](Images/SampleInput.png "Sample Input")
 6. After loaded the .txt file containing unseen data, click on **Send** button.
 Your prediction results should be returned as a list.
 Sample results are shown below:
 ![Postman Results](Images/PostmanResults.png "Postman Results")